1z-z1/blueBase/README.md

 ```
 ./build.sh
 ```
-To run the project after this use
+To run the program after this use
 ```
 ./bgfx_project
 ```